Stephen Curry (comedian)

 Stephen Curry (born 26 May 1976) is an Australian comedian and actor who has appeared in many television drama and comedy series, and feature films.
+He first became known as Dale Kerrigan in the 1997 hit comedy The Castle.

-Early life
+Early life and education

-Curry was born in Melbourne in 1976.
-The youngest of five children, he grew up in Deepdene in Melbourne's eastern suburbs.
-Curry was raised Catholic and attended Our Lady of Good Counsel Primary School and Marcellin College.
-Curry gained early drama experience at Track Youth Theatre.

-His elder siblings include television and film actors Andrew Curry and Bernard Curry.
+Stephen Curry was born in Melbourne on 26 May 1976.
+The youngest of five children, his elder siblings include television and film actors Andrew Curry and Bernard Curry.

+He attended Melbourne's Marcellin College, Bulleen.

+He gained early drama experience at Track Youth Theatre.